griffithlab/pmbio.org/_posts/0001-03-01-Unix_Primer.md

     ubuntu@:~/workspace/Learning_unix/Outer_directory$ cd Inner_directory/
     ubuntu@:~/workspace/Learning_unix/Outer_directory/Inner_directory$

 Now our command prompt is getting quite long, but it reveals that we are four levels beneath the home directory.
-We created the two directories in separate steps, but it is possible to use the `mkdir` command in way to do this all in one step.
+We created the two directories in separate steps, but it is possible to use the `mkdir` command to do this all in one step.

 Like most Unix commands, `mkdir` supports *command-line* options which let you alter its behavior and functionality.
 Command-line options are — as the name suggests — optional arguments that are placed after the command name.
 They often take the form of single letters (following a dash).
 If we had used the `-p` option of the `mkdir` command we could have done this in one step.
 E.g.

+    cd ~/workspace/Learning_unix/
     mkdir -p Outer_directory/Inner_directory

 >***Note the spaces on either side of the `-p` !***